pepicrft/ppineraes-old/posts/2021-08-10-seabolt-support-for-m1.md

 ---
 title: Seabolt support for M1
-categories: ["graph databases", "neo4j", "seabolt", "open source"]
+categories: ['graph databases', 'neo4j', 'seabolt', 'open source']
 ---

-As part of building **Chimera**, an AppleOS tool for capturing networked knowledge, thoughts, and ideas, I encountered an issue trying to set up [Neo4j](https://neo4j.com/developer/ruby/) on an M1 laptop *(i.e. arm64 architecture)*.
+As part of building **Chimera**, an AppleOS tool for capturing networked knowledge, thoughts, and ideas, I encountered an issue trying to set up [Neo4j](https://neo4j.com/developer/ruby/) on an M1 laptop _(i.e. arm64 architecture)_.
 It turns out that [Seabolt](https://github.com/neo4j-drivers/seabolt), the connector that [neo4j-ruby-driver](https://github.com/neo4jrb/neo4j-ruby-driver) uses to communicate with a running instance of Neo4j, doesn't have support for M1s.